Page Refresh AI/Tutorial Pages

 Can Page Refresh AI audit old tutorials?

 Yes.
-Paste the tutorial URL and Page Refresh AI will flag structure issues, thin sections, missing internal links, and likely refresh opportunities.
+Paste one public tutorial URL and Page Refresh AI will flag structure issues, thin sections, missing internal links, stale examples, and likely refresh opportunities.

 Related audit entry points